fscorrupt/awesome-stars/README.md

 - [RandomNinjaAtk/docker-radarr-extended](https://github.com/RandomNinjaAtk/docker-radarr-extended) - Radarr (develop) with bash scripts to automate and extend functionality.
 - [pterodactyl/panel](https://github.com/pterodactyl/panel) - Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while ex
 - [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload
-- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
+- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best source for dashboard icons.
 - [fractalnetworksco/selfhosted-gateway](https://github.com/fractalnetworksco/selfhosted-gateway) - Self-hosted Docker native tunneling to localhost.
 Expose local docker containers to the public Internet with a docker compose interface.
 - [drakkan/sftpgo](https://github.com/drakkan/sftpgo) - Fully featured and highly configurable SFTP server with optional HTTP/S, FTP/S and WebDAV support - S3, Google Cloud Storage, Azure Blob
 - [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - This is my personal template collection.
 Here you'll find templates, and configurations for various tools, and technologies.